 History

-MAJOR
+MAIOR

-Ten courses at Dickinson (including approved courses while abroad and from transfer students)
+Ten (10) courses at Dickinson (including approved courses while abroad and from transfer students)

 I. Three courses in the Methods Core:

-204
+- 204

-Any 300-level history course
+- Any 300-level history course

-404
+- 404

 II.
 Four courses in the Concentration:

 The field of concentration usually covers a continental region but students may also define their own thematic concentrations that carry across regions.
-More information about thematic concentrations is available on the Thematic Concentrations page.
+More information about thematic concentrations is available on the Thematic Concentrations">https://example.com/html/> Thematic Concentrations page.

 III.
 Three Courses in Different Fields Outside of the Concentration This usually means courses in three different regions of the world outside the continent of concentration.
 Including chronological breadth: